-Initial and Ongoing Certification will require compliance with all standards identified in the Standards Manual.
-ACE will evaluate compliance through review of policies and procedures, site survey validating standards including chemotherapy safety practices, collection and submission of required clinical quality measures, with supporting documents/reports as relevant, through ASCO's designated Registry Provider.
-Additionally, receipt and review of pathway utilization compliance, patient satisfaction measures, aggregated De-Identified Data, and related reports.
+Initial and Ongoing Certification will require a commitment to implementation and compliance with Pilot and all standards identified.
+Considerations for nonapplicable standards will be made if a practice proves the standard is not relevant to their country, health care system(s), and culture.
+ACE will evaluate compliance through review of policies and procedures, site survey validating standards including antineoplastic therapy safety practices, collection and submission of required clinical quality measures, with supporting documents/reports as relevant, through ASCO's designated Registry Provider.
+Additionally, receipt and review of evidence-based treatment plans utilization compliance, patient satisfaction measures, aggregated De-Identified Data, and related reports.

-- Practice leadership, including administrators and physicians, must support the Oncology Medical Home concept and adopt policies and procedures to achieve Certification, including, without limitation, the following: - a.
+- 1. Practice leadership, including administrators and physicians, must support the Oncology Medical Home concept and adopt policies and procedures to achieve Certification, including, without limitation, the following: - a.
 The practice establishes an Oncology Medical Home Oversight Committee which documents these processes and activities and confirms each eligibility requirement annually.
-The Oversight Committee may be an existing Quality Committee/Program or Value-based Committee. - b.
+The Oversight Committee may be an existing Quality Committee/Program. - b.
 The practice orients current physicians, allied health professionals, and administrative staff on the importance and significance of Oncology Medical Home principles.
 New physicians and staff are oriented to Oncology Medical Home practices and standards when joining the practice. - c.
-The practice designates one physician as the program leader for practice's participation in the Program ("Program Leader").
-The Program Leader chairs the Oversight Committee and ensures Oncology Medical Home policies and procedures are followed by the practice.
+The practice designates one physician as the Pilot leader for practice's participation ("Physician Leader").
+The Physician Leader chairs the Oversight Committee and ensures Oncology Medical Home policies and procedures are followed by the practice.
 In addition to the Oversight Committee, practices may choose to establish subcommittees or workgroups to manage specific activities, noting that activities and reports must be presented and approved by the Oversight Committee. - d.
-The Program Leader oversees: - i.
+The Physician Leader oversees: - i.
 Annual review and revision of policies and procedures that address Oncology Medical Home standards. - ii.
 Audit of compliance with Oncology Medical Home standards in each Standards Manual chapter. - iii.
 Evaluation of compliance and monitoring of Oncology Medical Home performance measures. - iv.
 Encourages, supports, and documents ongoing efforts to achieve and maintain the high standards of care that are described throughout this Participation Guide. - v.
 Promotion of a culture of ongoing assessment and continual quality improvement activities

-DOCUMENTATION REQUIREMENTS: The practice identified members of Oversight Committee and its Program Leader and reviews policies and procedures annually.
+DOCUMENTATION REQUIREMENTS: The practice identified members of Oversight Committee and its Physician Leader and reviews policies and procedures annually.

-2. Program practices are responsible to submit quality measure data/results on regular intervals as detailed in the participation guide.
-The Program may also partner with payers, clinical registries, and other third-party entities that may submit data on the practices' behalf.
-The practice implements tools and methods to record and track data that are needed to evaluate the Program's mandatory performance measures.
+2. Practices are responsible to submit quality measure data/results on regular intervals as detailed in the participation guide.
+The practice may also partner with health ministries, payers, clinical registries, and other third-party entities that may submit data on the practices' behalf.
+The practice implements tools and methods to record and track data that are needed to evaluate mandatory performance measures.
 Data results are applied to the quality improvement process to improve performance and patient outcomes.
 This data will reflect the outcome of the successful implementation and management of the described standards and will assist with payer-defined payment methodology.